Nantong Rongdu Thread Co., Ltd.

 2. Non-Bonded Thread: Non-bonded thread lacks the additional treatment found in bonded thread.
 It is made of individual strands of fiber twisted together without any coating or adhesive.
 While non-bonded thread is still strong and suitable for many sewing tasks, it may be more prone to fraying and wear over time compared to bonded thread.
 Non-bonded thread is often used in general sewing projects, quilting, and embroidery where extreme durability is not required.

-Tips For Using Bonded Thread
+Tips for Using Bonded Thread

-Tips For Using Bonded Thread
+Tips for Using Bonded Thread

 2. Polyester and nylon bonded threads including tex 45 bonded polyester thread and tex 45 bonded nylon thread usually have very similar tension characteristics as long as they are the same size.
 This means they are close enough in specs to generally not need tension adjustments when changing between them.

 3. Please keep in mind that not all bonded heavy duty sewing thread is meant to be used with every type of fabric though bonding resulting in a more advanced technical sewing thread.
 Under no circumstance should you use the stronger bonded thread to sew silk since this heavy duty thread for sewing leather may excess grab the fabric and be more visible.
-So it's vital to match bonded sewing thread to fabric to be sewn.
+So it's vital to match bonded thread to fabric to be sewn.
 Generally speaking, using polyester thread for synthetic blend materials, cotton thread for natural fabrics, and silk thread for silk materials.

 FAQs of Bonded Thread

-Yes, you can use bonded sewing thread in a bobbin.
-However, it's important to consider the thickness and weight of the heavy duty waxed thread relative to the specifications of your sewing machine.
-Some sewing machines may not be designed to handle very thick or heavy threads in the bobbin, so using bonded sewing thread in such cases could cause tension issues or even damage to the machine.
+Yes, you can use bonded thread in a bobbin.
+However, it's important to consider the thickness and weight of the thread relative to the specifications of your sewing machine.
+Some sewing machines may not be designed to handle very thick or heavy threads in the bobbin, so using bonded thread in such cases could cause tension issues or even damage to the machine.
 Always check the manufacturer's recommendations for your sewing machine to ensure compatibility with the thread you plan to use in the bobbin.

-• What is the heavy-duty bonded sewing thread made of?
+• What is bonded thread made of?

-Bonded sewing thread can be made from various materials, but the most common ones are polyester and nylon.
+Bonded thread can be made from various materials, but the most common ones are polyester and nylon.
 These synthetic fibers are known for their strength, durability, and resistance to abrasion, chemicals, and UV rays.
 The bonding process typically involves treating the thread with a special coating or adhesive to enhance its properties and performance.
 Additionally, some bonded sewing threads may incorporate other materials or additives depending on specific requirements for elasticity, colorfastness, or other characteristics desired for particular applications.

 Choosing the size of bonded thread depends on several factors, including the type of project you're working on, the material you're sewing, and the capabilities of your sewing machine.
 Here are some considerations to help you choose the right size of bonded thread:

 1. Thread Weight: Thread sizes are typically denoted by numbers, with larger numbers indicating thicker thread.
-For example, a tex 69 bonded thread is thinner than a tex 138 thread.
+For example, a tex 69 bonded thread is thinner than a tex 138 bonded thread.
 Thicker threads are suitable for heavier fabrics and stronger seams, while thinner threads are better for delicate fabrics and finer stitching.

 2. Sewing Machine Compatibility: Ensure that the size of the bonded thread is compatible with your sewing machine.
 Check your sewing machine's manufacturer's recommendations for the range of thread sizes it can accommodate.

 3. Project Requirements: Consider the requirements of your sewing project.
-If you're working on heavy-duty items like outdoor gear or upholstery, you may need a thicker bonded sewing thread for added strength.
-For lighter-weight projects like clothing or quilting, a finer high strength bonded sewing thread may be more appropriate.
+If you're working on heavy-duty items like outdoor gear or upholstery, you may need a thicker bonded thread for added strength.
+For lighter-weight projects like clothing or quilting, a finer high strength bonded thread may be more appropriate.

 4. Stitch Appearance: Choose a thread size that will complement the desired appearance of your stitches.
 Thicker threads will create more prominent, visible stitches, while thinner threads will produce finer, less noticeable stitches.

-5. Color Matching: Ensure that the color of the bonded sewing thread complements or matches the fabric you're sewing.
+5. Color Matching: Ensure that the color of bonded thread complements or matches the fabric you're sewing.
 Bonded threads are available in a wide range of colors to suit different projects and preferences.

 By considering these factors and experimenting with different thread sizes, you can select the right bonded thread for your specific sewing needs and achieve the desired results.